charl-potgieter/NotesAndCodeSnippets/ArchLinux/ArchLinuxInstallAndSetup.md

 ### Jupyter
  - Port forwarding needs to be enabled Host port  = 8888, Guest Port = 8888
+ - Run on the guest with jupyter lab --no-browser --ip="*"
+ - See link for guide: https://towardsdatascience.com/how-to-connect-to-jupyterlab-remotely-9180b57c45bb

 ### Virtualbox networking summary